metaleap/mojo/atem/readme.md

 than 1) array of any of those possibilities.
 A `panic` occurs on any sort of error encountered from the input `src`.

+A note on `ExprArgRef`s: these take different forms in the JSON format and at runtime.
+In the former, two intuitive-to-emit styles are supported: if positive they denote 0-based indexing such that 0 refers to the `FuncDef`'s first arg, 1 to the second, 2 to the third etc; if negative, they're translated into this just-mentioned positive format by treating them as De Brujin indices, with -1 referring to the `FuncDef`'s last arg, -2 to the one-before-last, -3 to the one-before-one-before-last etc. However at parse time, they're turned into a form expected at run time, where 0 turns into -1, 1 into -2, 2 into -3 etc, allowing for faster stack accesses in the interpreter. `ExprArgRef.JsonSrc()` will restore the 0-based indexing form, however.

 #### func (Prog) Eval

 ```go